1[

 Although the React application in this guide is simple, when you build more complex React applications, testing becomes a crucial part of your development lifecycle.
 If you need to write application-oriented test cases, follow the official React testing documentation.

-When you are done checking the application root, exit dev mode by pressing CTRL+C in the shell session where you ran the server, or by typing q
+When you are done checking the application root, exit dev mode by pressing CTRL+C in the shell session where you ran the Liberty, or by typing q

 and then pressing the enter/return